zhxinyu/cosan/README.md

 including linear regression, logistic regression.
 The past decade has seen a rising interest in deep learning and neutral network, which is a typical instance of non-linear models.

-Some models contains various parameters (also called hyper-parameters in some research and application community) to specifize models.
-Picking the models (model selection) for best performance (as `close` as possible in previous paragraph) is often highly-desired.
+Some models contains various parameters (also called hyper-parameters in some research and application community) to determine models.
+Picking the models (model selection) for best performance (as "close" as possible in previous paragraph) is often highly-desired.
 To remove ambiguity of such adjective word, often is the case that people utilize numerical metric to quantify the closeness to the truth.
 Typical cases includes average of absolute error, average of absolute error square.
 During the model selection procedure, one has to evaluate model performance based on unforeseen dataset (trying to mimic realistic application for the fitted model).
 A